-Veritas InfoScale 7.2, using Veritas Volume Manager and Veritas File System storage components provides a solution which supports the 4K sector devices (formatted with 4KB) in storage environment.
+Veritas InfoScale uses the Veritas Volume Manager and Veritas File System storage components to provide a solution that supports 4K sector devices (formatted with 4KB) in storage environment.
 Earlier, you were required to format 4K devices with 512-bytes.
-From Veritas InfoScale 7.2 release, you can directly use the 4K sector devices with Veritas InfoScale without any additional formatting.
+You can now directly use the 4K sector devices with Veritas InfoScale without any additional formatting.